-Tit le: Installing frames and linings in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Select the required quantity and quality of resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to install frames and linings.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber, timber based products, composite materials, frames, window boards, linings, adhesives, sealants fittings and fixings hand and power tools.
+Title: Installing frame es and linings in the workplace Learning outcomes The learner will be able to: arner can: 4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. install frames a 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - timber, timber based products, composite materials, frames, window boards, linings, adhesives, sealants - fittings and fixings - hand and power tools.
 4.3 Describe how to confirm that the resources and materials conform to the specification.
 4.4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
 4.7 Describe how to calculate quantity, length, area and wastage associated with the method and procedure to install frames and linings.
-5 to the work ar surrounding a rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
-Installing fram es and linings.
+5 Minimise the ri to the work and surrounding are d ea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. installing frame es and linings.
 5.2 Maintain a clear and tidy work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.

-Title: Install Installing frames and linings in the workplace Learning outcomes The learner will be able to: essment criteria learner can: 6 Complete the work within the allocated time when installing frames and linings.
-Demonstrate completion of the work within the allocated time.
-Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of productivity targets and time scales how times are estimated organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information to install frames and linings to the required specification.
-Demonstrate the following work skills when installing frames and linings: - measuring, marking out, fitting, finishing, positioning and securing.
+Titl Title: Installing frame es and es and linings in the workplace Learning outcomes The learner will be able to: esment criteria 6 Complete the ime when 6.1 Demonstrate completion of the work within the allocated time. installing fram es and linings.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of productivity targets and time scales - how times are estimated - organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to install frames and linings to the required specification.
+7.1 Demonstrate the following work skills when installing frames and linings: - measuring, marking out, fitting, finishing, positioning and securing.
 7.2 Use and maintain hand and power tools.
 7.3 Install the following to given working instructions: - frames (door and/or window) - linings (door and/or hatch).
-7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare and fix standard door and window frames, window boards, linings form joints associated with first fixing recognise and determine when specialist skills and knowledge are required and report accordingly determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance identify and follow the installation quality requirements work with, around and in close proximity to plant and machinery use hand and power tools work at height use access equipment.
+7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - prepare and fix standard door and window frames, window boards, linings - form joints associated with first fixing - recognise and determine when specialist skills and knowledge are required and report accordingly - determine specific requirements for structures of special interest, traditional build (pre 1919) and historical significance - identify and follow the installation quality requirements - work with, around and in close proximity to plant and machinery - use hand and power tools - work at height - use access equipment.
 7.5 Describe the needs of other occupations and how to communicate effectively within a team when installing frames and linings.
 7.6 Describe how to maintain the tools and equipment used when installing frames and linings.
 7.7 Describe how to sharpen the hand tools used when installing frames and linings.